ygbadamosi662/alx-system_engineering-devops/0x00-shell_basics/README.md

-make a directory in a directory
+move a file from a directory to a directory